darshansatra1/darshansatra1/readme.md

 ## I'm a Student!!

-- 🌱 I’m currently learning working on Android and IOS developement
+- 🌱 I’m currently working on Android and IOS developement
 - 🥅 113 Contributions in 2020
 - ⚡ Fun fact: I love football and programming